LegumeFederation/cvitjs/README.md

 **value**   = used for type=measure glyphs if 'value_type'
           parameter in options is set to 'value_attr'

-**Important:** The GFF data must contain at least one chromosome.
+**Important:** The GFF _viewData must contain at least one chromosome.
 Features must contain the name of the chromosome it belongs to in the seqid (1) column of the GFF file and that name must match the name in the seqid column for the chromosome.
 Also, its coordinates must lie within the start and end coordinates of the chromosome.

 #### 2. customize drawing options
 Almost all aspects of the output images can be controlled via the .conf file.
-An example can be found inside data/test1.
+An example can be found inside _viewData/test1.
 Note that the drawing configuration file is different from the main configuration file, cvit.conf.
 **Important note:** as CViTjs is still in beta, some of these options may not yet be implemented.
 If an option you need appears to have not been implemented, let us know and